Aphrodite

-In Greek mythology, Aphrodite was married to Hephaestus, the god of fire, blacksmiths and metalworking.
-Aphrodite was frequently unfaithful to him and had many lovers; in the Odyssey, she is caught in the act of adultery with Ares, the god of war.
+In Homer's Iliad, she is the daughter of Zeus and Dione.
+In Hesiod's Theogony she is born from the foam (ἀφρός, aphrós) produced by Uranus's genitals, which his son Cronus had severed and thrown into the sea.
+In the Odyssey, Aphrodite was married to Hephaestus, the god of fire, blacksmiths and metalworking; she fornicates with Ares, the god of war, and is caught by her husband.
+In other sources, Ares is described as her consort.
 In the First Homeric Hymn to Aphrodite, she seduces the mortal shepherd Anchises after Zeus made her fall in love with him.
-Aphrodite was also the surrogate mother and lover of the mortal shepherd Adonis, who was killed by a wild boar.
-Along with Athena and Hera, Aphrodite was one of the three goddesses whose feud resulted in the beginning of the Trojan War and plays a major role throughout the Iliad.
+Aphrodite was the surrogate mother and lover of the mortal shepherd Adonis, who was killed by a wild boar.
+Along with Athena and Hera, she was one of the three goddesses whose feud resulted in the Trojan War; she plays a major role throughout the Iliad.
+Sappho's Ode to Aphrodite is one of the earliest poems dedicated to the goddess and survives from the Archaic period nearly complete.
+In his Symposium, Plato distinguishes between Aphrodite Urania, a transcendent "heavenly" Aphrodite, and Aphrodite Pandemos, who is common to "all the people".

+The Romans identified Aphrodite with their goddess Venus.
 Aphrodite has been featured in Western art as a symbol of female beauty and has appeared in numerous works of Western literature.
-She is a major deity in modern Neopagan religions, including the Church of Aphrodite, Wicca, and Hellenism.